daaimah123/Student_Management_System/README.md

 Just remember to check the TODOs in the code - there might already be a plan for what you're thinking of!

 ## License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments 🙏
 - Coffee ☕ - For making this possible
 - Stack Overflow - For answering questions I didn't know I had
 - My patience - For not giving up when Swing decided to be...
 Swing

----

-*Built with ❤️ and a healthy dose of frustration with existing university management systems*
+*Built with ❤️ and a healthy dose of frustration.*